jasonrichdarmawan/ProtocolExample/README.md

         * focusedButtonStroke
             * Any = black/0
             * Dark = black/0

-    * Tokenized colors uses the primitive colors.

-        Do not use the Color hex directly.

-        Tokenized colors have Light and Dark Mode.

     * It is advisable to use [Apple's Typography](https://developer.apple.com/design/human-interface-guidelines/typography) and [Apple's Color](https://developer.apple.com/design/human-interface-guidelines/color).